Housing Conditions Handbook

 How Do I File My Case?

-Step 1: Fill out the Complaint, Summons, and Fee Waiver (plus the TRO form if it's an emergency).
-All of these forms are in the packet at the top of this page.
+Step 1: Fill out the Complaint, Summons, and Fee Waiver (plus the Temporary Restraining Order form if it’s an emergency).
+All of these forms are linked on this page, but you can also get these forms at the courthouse.

 What Do I Do with the Forms After I File Them?

 Before your case can begin, you have to "serve" your landlord.
+You must do this at least 8 days before your first hearing, but it is a good idea to do it as early as possible to make sure you do it correctly.
 "Serving" someone means giving them a copy of the summons and complaint.

 Note: When the Court serves your landlord, they will send your landlord a “Notice and Acknowledgement Form” that the landlord will need to fill out and return to confirm they received the summons and complaint.
 If a landlord does not fill out this form and does not show up to the first court date, you may need to try serving the landlord yourself.
 Ask the judge for more time to serve the landlord, then serve the landlord yourself using one or more of the options below.